annawang22/gesture-app/README.md

 **Spotify PKCE authentication** — The app uses Spotify's modern PKCE authorization flow, which is designed for frontend applications and works without a client secret.
 I learned how OAuth redirects work, debugged multiple authentication errors (invalid redirect URIs, deprecated response types), and got the login flow working end to end.

-**UI/UX Design** — From the design to buttons to the scanning feature while taking a picture and the automatic illustration of hand gesture labeling, I'm really proud of.
+**UI/UX Design** — I'm really proud of how the interface came out, from the overall dark theme and color choices down to the smaller details like the animated scan line during capture, the flash effect, and the way gesture results are displayed with a confidence bar and color-coded status indicator.

 ---